The Art of Daniel AmbroseHauntingly Beautiful Paintings

 My muse is known by many names, but particular to me, her name means Light.
 She is my north star.
 She sleeps in my bones and walks through my dreams.
 Alone, in the quiet studio hours with my paintings, I leave the limited world of words, and slip into her galaxies of gentle sighs of color and moans of light.

 Maybe it was true as some like to say.
 In the glare of this southern light, I was lost and could not find my way.
-Still, I know the painted road my muse keeps me on is right and true.
+Still, I know the painted road my muse keeps me on is true.

 In the searching pathway’s my brush weaves through my paintings.